 Joseph had another disturbed night with back pain.
-He is short-tempered with staff when they ask why he hasn't eaten all of his breakfast.
+He is short-tempered with staff when they ask why he hasn't eaten all his breakfast.

 He sits in his chair watching TV again.
-It is a lovely sunny day but Joe shows no interest in sitting in the garden today.
+It is a lovely sunny day, but Joseph shows no interest in sitting in the garden today.